StoneHub/LaneSurviver/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions on how to deploy the Lane Survivor game to `flyingchangesfarm.net/LaneSurviver` using Firebase Hosting.
+This guide provides instructions on how to deploy the Lane Survivor game to `lanesurvivor.web.app` (or a custom domain) using Firebase Hosting.

 ## 1. Project Setup

-The project is configured to be hosted in a subdirectory (`/LaneSurviver`).
+The project is configured to be hosted at the root of the site.

 ### Build Script
 A build script (`scripts/build.js`) is provided to prepare the files for deployment.
-It creates a `dist/LaneSurviver` directory containing the game files.
+It creates a `dist` directory containing the game files.

 To run the build locally:
 ```bash